What is Driver License Verification?

 - A Quick Guide to Driver License Documents

 USA Drivers License

-In the USA, drivers licenses are commonly used to complete governmental and business transactions.
+In the USA, driver's licenses are commonly used to complete governmental and business transactions.
 Consequently, these cards are often stolen or faked.
-Governments have modified these cards over the years, adding features like barcodes, social security numbers, fingerprints, magnetic strips, and holograms, in an effort to reduce forgery and identity theft.
+As a result, governments have modified these cards over the years, adding features like barcodes, social security numbers, fingerprints, magnetic strips, and holograms to reduce forgery and identity theft.

 EU Drivers License

-European driving licenses are issued by the 27 member states of the European Economic Area (EEA) as well as and the three EFTA member states—Liechtenstein, Norway, and Iceland.
-The driver licenses share common features—a credit card-style that includes a microchip and a photo.
+European driving licenses are issued by the 27 member states of the European Economic Area (EEA) and the three EFTA member states—Liechtenstein, Norway, and Iceland.
+The driver licenses share standard features—a credit card style that includes a microchip and a photo.
 These cards replaced 110 types of plastic and paper cards previously used by over 300 million European drivers.

 The main goal of the new license is to reduce the risk of fraud.
 The new card can also help users of different languages to understand the information on the license.
-Each data field on the card is labelled with a number.
-On the back of the card there is a legend written in the language of the issuing authority.
+Each data field on the card is designated with a number.
+Furthermore, on the back of the card, there is a legend written in the language of the issuing authority.